fiskaltrust/interface-doc/doc/appendix-de-kassensichv/procedural-documentation/dsfinv-k-generation.md

 #### File: Bonpos_Zusatzinfo (subitems.csv)

 This table allows to detail the composition of sold combinations of goods (DE: Warenzusammenstellungen).
-They serve exclusively for an explanation.
+They serve exclusively as an explanation.

 This does not affect the basis of assessment for VAT.
-In the case of goods combinations with different tax rates, however, information is stored here which serves to control the distribution of the VAT assessment basis (for example, Inhouse breakfast menu consisting of a coffee, a drink and buffet meal).
-In addition, orders deviating from the standard order can be taken into account to record the actual consumption of goods (for example, gyros plate with chips instead of rice).
+In the case of goods combinations with different tax rates, however, information is stored here, which serves to control the distribution of the VAT assessment basis (for example, Inhouse breakfast menu consisting of a coffee, a drink and buffet meal).
+In addition, orders deviating from the standard order can be taken into account to record the actual consumption of goods (for example, french fries instead of rice).

 You can send those subitems to the fiskaltrust.Middleware via `ftChargeItemCaseData` in JSON format.
 To send, add the key value pair `SubItems` as an array of subitems: